 We must ask the question, who are our elected leaders working for?
 Given our current economic position, it is obvious our representatives are not working for the best interest of our country.

-When our fate and future rests in the hands of our own elected officials – who may be doing very detrimental things to our economy, and who may not be trained or qualified for the job – we need to begin questioning our leaders actions.
-While it may sound like a far out proposal, we should ask them whose best interest are they working for.
-Nearly all lobbyists are former elected officials or other former government employees.
+When our fate and future rests in the hands of our own elected officials – who may be doing very detrimental things to our economy and who may not be trained or qualified for the job – we need to question our leaders’ actions.
+While it may sound like a bold proposal, we should ask them whose best interest are they working for.